 In accordance with the general provisions set out in the Prospectus under the heading "Funds - Borrowing and Lending Powers" borrowings on behalf of the Fund may only be made on a temporary basis and the aggregate amount of such borrowings may not exceed 10% of the Net Asset Value of the Fund.
-The Fund will not use borrowings to invest in FDI transactions or as a cover for individual FDI positions.
 Borrowings may only be used to finance temporary cash flow mismatches.
-The Directors are responsible for setting the borrowing operations and facilities (if any) on a day-to-day basis.
+The Directors are responsible for setting the borrowing limits of the Fund and, subject to these limits, the Investment Manager will implement the borrowing operations and facilities (if any) on a day-to-day basis.
 The Fund may charge its assets as security for such borrowings.
 The Fund may acquire foreign currency by means of a back-to-back loan agreement.
 Foreign currency obtained in this manner will be subject to the limitations set out in the Prospectus under the heading "Funds - Borrowing and Lending Powers".